Franck-Dumetz/L.donovani_ONT_G4/README.md

 ## Finding lncRNA in Leishmania genome

-If you you forgot the 'transcript_id' argument while using Transdecoder then use the following [add_transcript-id_to_gff.py](https://github.com/Franck-Dumetz/Ldonovani_UTR_mapping/blob/5f0a4d399f6723351adfb81846d87a9ab3cd78f1/add_transcript-id_to_gff.py) to add the transcript-ID <br />
+If you forgot the 'transcript_id' argument while using Transdecoder then use the following [add_transcript-id_to_gff.py](https://github.com/Franck-Dumetz/Ldonovani_UTR_mapping/blob/5f0a4d399f6723351adfb81846d87a9ab3cd78f1/add_transcript-id_to_gff.py) to add the transcript-ID <br />
 Then use FEELnc to find lncRNA <br/>
 '''
 gffread Ld1S_stg_filtered.transdecoder.genome.fixed.gff3 -T -o Ld1S_stg_filtered.transdecoder.genome.fixed1.gff3